eigentaylor/eigentaylor.github.io/_previews/2026-04-02-approval-only.md

 And even when it's a [cardinal ballot](../consistentcardinal){:target="_blank"}, if the system can indicate that some candidate might beat the winner in a head-to-head matchup and yet still elect someone else, that is a legitimacy problem in the same sense: the electorate can point directly to the ballots and say "the data shows this other candidate would win head-to-head against the winner," and that is hard to ignore.

-In those posts, I have been clear that Approval gives full and complete legitimacy to the winner in every election with a single winner.
+In those posts, I have been clear that Approval gives complete legitimacy to the winner in every election with a single winner.
 When a critic of Approval tries to create an Approval pathology, it's always based on information that would *not* be visible if it were to occur in real life.
 When bad actors will do *anything* to try to convince their supporters the election was stolen, I am willing to champion that Approval's inability to be "proven" to fail in practice is a meaningful safeguard.

 I would even go as far as to say that the fact that a Condorcet method has cycles actually makes it *less legitimate* than Approval.
 Because when a Condorcet winner does not exist, you still have to make a choice about which candidate to elect, knowing that any choice will allow some (simple) majority of voters to say they wanted someone else more.
 Since Approval never admits a cycle, [and is provably a two-tiered Condorcet method](../condorcet-approval){:target="_blank"}, I argue it's more Condorcet than Condorcet (so long as you value the legitimacy of the Condorcet criterion more than the need to be able to express a full ranked preference, as I do).

-Without rehashing everything from those previous posts, I think RCV completely fails in giving its winners legitimacy.
+Without [rehashing everything from those previous posts](../ditch-rcv){:target="_blank"}, I think RCV completely fails in giving its winners legitimacy.
 And I fear for a Condorcet method when it inevitably encounters a cycle: at which point you must choose an arbitrary tie-breaking rule which can't fix the fundamental legitimacy problem that a majority of voters can point to the ballots and say "we prefer someone else to the candidate you elected."
 You can't paper that over with "oh but cycles are rare".
-That was the argument for RCV Condorcet failures and the Center squeeze too.
+That was the argument for RCV Condorcet failures and the center squeeze too.
 I don't care if a failure mode is "rare" if it's *catastrophic when it does occur*.
 That is why I absolutely *do not trust RCV*.

 And let's not forget about STAR.
 STAR, I think, has the potential to be worse than Condorcet in this regard.
 In my [post about internal consistency](../consistentcardinal){:target="_blank"}, I showed that STAR can create a three-way legitimacy crisis where an apparent Condorcet winner, and the candidate with the most total stars, both lose.
 Here is such an election: